ardanlabs/gotraining/README.md

 We have taught classes to thousands of students for over the past two years and all around the world.

+Our classes are perfect for both experienced and beginning engineers.
+We start every class from the beginning and get very detailed about the internals, mechanics, specification, guidelines, best practices and design philosophies.
+We cover a lot about “if performance matters” with a focus on mechanical sympathy, data oriented design, decoupling and writing production software.

 Look at our schedule: https://github.com/ardanlabs/gotraining#schedule

 ## Before You Come To Class